 We are Cabinteely Football Club…and this is our story…

-Firstly, thank you for taking time to read this.
-We want you to join with us, on an exciting new venture.
+Firstly, thank you for taking the time to read this.
+We want you to join us, on an exciting venture.

 This is a club that we want everyone in the ‘Borough’ to be proud of.

-South Dublin is made up of dozens of football clubs and we endeavor to represent this great footballing area.
+South Dublin is made up of dozens of football clubs and we endeavour to represent this great footballing area.

 We are delighted to have joined the SSE Airtricity League of Ireland 1st Division.

-The Football Association of Ireland has awarded Cabinteely Football Club a license to join the highest echelons of Irish football.
-We will be the first team from the Borough of Dun Laoghaire to play at this level.
+The Football Association of Ireland awarded Cabinteely Football Club a license to join the highest echelons of Irish football.
+We are the first team from the Borough of Dun Laoghaire to play at this level.
 This is a part of history for our area.

 Cabinteely Football Club is now the largest football club in the country by player numbers.
 We proudly proclaim the club as a community club.
 We have and will always advocate ‘football for all’.
 One of our core strengths is the phenomenal community support that underpins our club.

-We are ready to meet the challenge, we want and will be successful at this level.
+We will meet the challenge, we want and will be successful at this level.
 We want you to be part of and share in our success.
 We want to bring new, fresh and exciting ideas into football.